Elam-Monnot/Peertube-helm/README.md

 First go to helm/values.yaml and tweak it to your specific configuration.
 When the configuration of the helm/values.yaml is finished, you must install the helm chart running this command :

-*make sure you have helm installed allready, if not refer to the [official install](https://helm.sh/docs/intro/install/)*
+:bulb:*Make sure you have helm installed allready, if not refer to the [official install](https://helm.sh/docs/intro/install/)*

 ```
 helm dependency build /path/to/chart